How to Comply With OFCCP Job Posting Requirements

 Specific OFCCP requirements

-Federal contractors must compile and submit an “EEO-1” report each year.
-The EEO-1 is a compliance survey that requires a contractor’s workforce data to be categorized by race/ethnicity, gender, and job category to help ensure that it is meeting affirmative action and non-discrimination requirements.
+- Reporting requirements: Federal contractors must compile and submit an EEO-1 report each year.
+The EEO-1 is a compliance survey that requires a contractor’s workforce data to be categorized by race, ethnicity, gender, and job category to ensure that it is meeting affirmative action and non-discrimination requirements.

-Specific recordkeeping requirements apply under each of the laws the OFCCP enforces; employers should be familiar with them all.
+- Recordkeeping requirements: The OFCCP also requires federal contractors to maintain records about their workforce including records of hires, promotions, transfers, terminations, and compensation.
+Other information that should be retained includes job descriptions, applications and resumes, interview notes, job offer records, and personnel files.
+Specific recordkeeping requirements apply under each of the laws the OFCCP enforces.
+Employers should be familiar with them all.
 These records will eventually be used to create an EEO-1 report and must also be available in the case of a compliance audit.

-Federal contractors must create and maintain an affirmative action plan.
-Answers to Frequently Asked Questions about affirmative action plans can help employers determine if their plan is in compliance with the law.
-Additionally, the OFCCP provides sample affirmative action plans to assist employers in developing their own AAP.
+- Affirmative action requirements: Federal contractors must create and maintain an affirmative action plan (AAP).
+Answers to FAQs about affirmative action plans can help employers determine if their plan is compliant with the law.
+Additionally, the OFCCP provides sample affirmative action plans to assist employers in developing their own AAPs.

-The OFCCP requires that all federal contractors who accept job applications electronically make their on-line process accessible to individuals with disabilities.
-The OFCCP has materials to educate contractors about their responsibilities toward applicants with disabilities.
+- OFCCP job posting requirements for online applications: The OFCCP requires that all federal contractors that accept job applications electronically make their online process accessible to individuals with disabilities.
+The OFCCP has materials to educate contractors about responsibilities toward applicants with disabilities.

 Small Business Assistance